CulturesSupports/Culture.Support/README.md

 - ai enables us get in the place we are for finding out our agenda of using correct code development
 - and use a nice interface to manage a professional ai code development help tool
 - the code also can be managed solve our code waited 100 projects and become a pro organisation of understand programming faster
+- with ai code tools  we enabled understand python and c++ in few hours

 ```